Macrometacorp/docs/docs/tutorials/range-search-tutorial.md

 IN inventory
 ```

-This query contains a bind parameter, `@product_id`, which specifies the document to be deleted.
+This query contains a bind parameter, `@_key`, which specifies the document to be deleted.

 With the `removeProduct` query worker in place, you've successfully set up the "Delete" operation as part of your CRUD API.